 Asian Studies 3541 Japan Today

 This course is primarily discussion based with short article readings due every week.
-To add more dimension to the course I will be reading three books on varying topics related to the culture of Japan and writing a five page critical review of each book.
+To add an Honors dimension to the course I will be reading three books on varying topics related to the culture of Japan and writing a five page critical review of each book.
 This will give me a much deeper look on Japan’s society than the course will offer, for I will be dealing critically with specific viewpoints and topics.

 PBHL 3104 Professional Seminar in Public Health